scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 Authenticating digital data is becoming increasingly important, as adversaries exploit the absence of authentication to inject malicious information.
 However, implementation of authentication is not strong in today's Internet:

+- Internet does not support sharing a secret key between two end hosts for secure end-to-end communication.
 - Infrastructures added to provide authentication, such as RPKI/BGPsec, TLS {{RFC8446}}, and DNSSEC {{RFC4033}}, are all sensitive to the compromise of a single entity.
-- The Internet Control Message Protocol (ICMP) does not have an authenticated counterpart, see {{RFC4443}} and {{RFC0791}}.
+- The Internet Control Message Protocol (ICMP) does not even have an authenticated counterpart, see {{RFC4443}} and {{RFC0791}}.
-- Internet does not support sharing a secret key between two end hosts for secure end-to-end communication.

 #### Attacks {#attack}

 The current Internet architecture offers little to no protection against several attacks, such as prefix hijacking, spoofing, denial of service, DNS hijacking, and composed versions thereof.
 Unfortunately, BGP hijacks are still possible when RPKI is deployed and are only resolved in a full deployment of BGPsec.
-Also, in settings where route origin validation (ROV) is deployed, Morillo et al. recently point out several new attacks: hidden hijack, non-routed prefix hijack, and super-prefix hijack of non-routed prefixes {{MORILLO2021}}.
+Additionally, in settings where route origin validation (ROV) is deployed, Morillo et al. recently point out several new attacks: hidden hijack, non-routed prefix hijack, and super-prefix hijack of non-routed prefixes {{MORILLO2021}}.

 ## SCION Network Structure and Naming

-SCION has been designed to address the security issues of today's Internet.
-This section gives a high-level description of SCION's structure and naming, to provide a basic understanding of this next-generation inter-network architecture, and to facilitate reading of the rest of this Internet Draft.
+SCION has been designed to address the security issues of today's Internet depicted in the previous section [Why SCION - Internet's Issues](#why).
+This section gives a high-level description of SCION's structure and naming, providing a basic understanding of this next-generation inter-network architecture.

-SCION organizes existing ASes into groups of independent routing planes, called isolation domains (ISDs), which interconnect to provide global connectivity.
+To achieve scalability and sovereignty, SCION organizes existing ASes into groups of independent routing planes, called **Isolation Domains (ISD)**.
+An AS can be a member of multiple ISDs.
+All ASes in an ISD agree on a set of trust roots, called the **Trust Root Configuration (TRC)**, ensuring that network traffic only flows on policy-compliant paths.
+The ISD is governed by a set of **core ASes**, which provide connectivity to other ISDs and manage the trust roots.
+Typically, the 3–10 largest ISPs of an ISD form the ISD’s core.

 Isolation domains provide natural isolation of routing failures and misconfigurations, give endpoints strong control over both inbound and outbound traffic, provide meaningful and enforceable trust, and enable scalable routing updates with high path-freshness.
 As a path-based architecture, SCION end hosts learn about available network path segments, and combine them into end-to-end paths that are carried in packet headers.
+This concept is called **packet-carried forwarding state (PCFS)**.
 SCION also enables multi-path communication among end hosts.

-SCION reuses the Autonomous Systems (AS) structure, and ensures that network traffic only flows on policy-compliant paths.
-To achieve scalability and sovereignty, Isolation Domains (ISD) are introduced.
-An ISD groups ASes that agree on a set of trust roots, called the Trust Root Configuration (TRC).
-An AS can be a member of multiple ISDs.
-The ISD is governed by a set of core ASes, which provide connectivity to other ISDs and manage the trust roots.
-Typically, the 3–10 largest ISPs of an ISD form the ISD’s core.

 Routing is based on the <ISD, AS> tuple, agnostic of local addressing.
 Existing AS numbers are inherited from the current Internet, but a 48-bit namespace allows for additional SCION AS numbers beyond the 32-bit space in use today.
 Host addressing extends the network address with a local address, forming the <ISD, AS, local address> 3-tuple.
 The local address is not used in inter-domain routing or forwarding, does not need to be globally unique, and can thus be an IPv4, IPv6, or MAC address, for example.